Signed in as:

 Regardless, it is good, right and responsible to seek the clear picture of what is going on in our organizations- especially from the perspective of the L/D function.
 This aids in our ability to support organization health and viability moving forward but not to the detriment of the dangers of data absolutism.

-I have spoken with many learning professionals and the same theme runs true- they struggle to show "proof of learning"- wasting inordinate amounts of time and money on this square peg round hole scenario.
+I have spoken with many learning professionals and the same theme runs true- they struggle to show "proof of learning" through ROI reporting- wasting inordinate amounts of time and money on this square peg round hole scenario.
 Of course we must assess reasonably, determine if learning is meeting objectives and modify where necessary- but it should be done in various ways.
 Reporting statistics are one thing but data obsession is another.
 The push for data absolutism neglects the learner as human.
 His potential exists in catering to the balance of the metric with the magic.
 Time should be spent on obsession not with data but with your learner- creating programs, products and services that cater to the balance.

 I encourage CLO's to rise above traditional thinking and start the conversation on how to usher in the balance.
 I encourage CLO's to bring what Einstein has postulated into our learning and development world.
 It is much needed.
+It has tremendous value.
 Often catering to the balance will offer the solution when traditional methods have failed as we will see in the cases below.
 The scale has been so tipped in the direction of the metric that we ignore the magic.
 And it is in the magic that we will grow and evolve the L/D space.
 It is up to CLOs to usher in the balance.
 How do you make a case for the un-provable or the un-measurable in your organization?
 In fact, the old adage in business is that which can't be measured has no value.
 What missed opportunity.
 How do you give the balance a voice and value?
 How do you expand and advance traditional thinking here to usher in new thinking and new possibility toward our true North Star?

 Einstein knew something - "not everything that matters can be measured"- we have an obligation as learning leaders to uphold this truth.
 The world of the non-measurable is uncertain- so it makes sense that people default to the perceived "certain" measurable world.
 It takes courage to usher in the balance- to go forward into the uncertain world and to guide others safely along the path- it takes real leadership- for it is in this world that the magic reveals newness and fresh limitless success, abundance and prosperity.